 We surveyed 200+ content marketers and writers regarding their blog writing practices and preferences.
 Essentially, we wanted to know whether content marketers and writers who use AI in their workflow are getting their money's worth.

-The survey was inspired by Orbit Media's yearly blogging survey.
 The purpose of the study was to determine whether AI tools could have a significant enough impact on key aspects of blogging:

 - Time investment

 - and more...